openpgpjs/openpgpjs/README.md

    \** the curve25519 and ed25519 implementations are algorithmically constant-time, but may not be constant-time after optimizations of the JavaScript compiler
    \*** these curves are only constant-time if the underlying native implementation is available and constant-time

-* Version 2.x of the library has been built from the ground up with Uint8Arrays.
-This allows for much better performance and memory usage than strings.

 * If the user's browser supports [native WebCrypto](https://caniuse.com/#feat=cryptography) via the `window.crypto.subtle` API, this will be used.
 Under Node.js the native [crypto module](https://nodejs.org/api/crypto.html#crypto_crypto) is used.

-* The library implements the [IETF proposal](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-10) for authenticated encryption using native AES-EAX, OCB, or GCM.
-This makes symmetric encryption up to 30x faster on supported platforms.
-Since the specification has not been finalized and other OpenPGP implementations haven't adopted it yet, the feature is currently behind a flag. **Note: activating this setting can break compatibility with other OpenPGP implementations, and also with future versions of OpenPGP.js.
-Don't use it with messages you want to store on disk or in a database.** You can enable it by setting `openpgp.config.aeadProtect = true`.
+* The library implements authenticated encryption (AEAD) as per the ["crypto refresh" draft standard](https://datatracker.ietf.org/doc/draft-ietf-openpgp-crypto-refresh) using AES-OCB, EAX, or GCM.
+This makes symmetric encryption faster on platforms with native implementations.
+However, since the specification is very recent and other OpenPGP implementations are in the process of adopting it, the feature is currently behind a flag. **Note: activating this setting can break compatibility with other OpenPGP implementations which have yet to implement the feature.** You can enable it by setting `openpgp.config.aeadProtect = true`.
+Note that this setting has a different effect from the one in OpenPGP.js v5, which implemented support for a provisional version of AEAD from [RFC4880bis](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-10), which was modified in a later draft of the crypto refresh.

   You can change the AEAD mode by setting one of the following options:

   ```
-  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.eax // Default, native
+  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.ocb; // Default (widest ecosystem support), non-native
-  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.ocb // Non-native
+  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.gcm; // Native in WebCrypto and Node.js
-  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.experimentalGCM // **Non-standard**, fastest
+  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.eax; // Native in Node.js
   ```

-* For environments that don't provide native crypto, the library falls back to [asm.js](https://caniuse.com/#feat=asmjs) implementations of AES, SHA-1, and SHA-256.
+* For environments that don't provide native crypto, the library falls back to [asm.js](https://caniuse.com/#feat=asmjs) AES and AEAD implementations.

 ### Getting started